Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 W = length(vocabulary)    #Size of the vocabulary
-T = 4                     #Number of topics to perform LDA(choice of the implementer) burnin = 100              #Number of MCMC samples to discard sample = 50               #Number of MCMC samples on which to perform averages
+T = 4                     #Number of topics to perform LDA(choice of the implementer) burnin = 100              #Number of MCMC samples to discard sample = 50               #Number of MCMC samples to use
 ```
  # Running LDA
  To Run Latent Dirichlet allocation, after having included the relevant .jl files: